Kotlin/KEEP/proposals/stdlib/char-int-conversions.md

 Alternative naming suggestions are welcome.

+## Open questions

+- <a id="CodeToCharUnchecked">Q:CodeToCharUnchecked</a>: Do we need a function making `Char` from the given `code` that doesn't check the code being in range, but instead truncates it to 16-bit unsigned number, like the current `Int.toChar()` does?
+  Without such function some intense character decoding loops can suffer in performance.

 ## Compatibility impact

 The introduced functions will be marked with `@ExperimentalStdlibApi` until the next major release of Kotlin, 1.5.
-With release of Kotlin 1.5 the new functions will cease to be experimental, and the old Number <-> Char functions will become deprecated.
+With the release of Kotlin 1.5 the new functions will become stable, and the old Number <-> Char functions will become deprecated.

-Previously compiled programs that use deprecated functions will still run with Kotlin 1.5.
+Previously compiled programs and libraries that used deprecated functions will still be able to run with Kotlin 1.5 and further.